 Pine Crest Orchard is located in Bilpin – well known for growing delicious apples.
-I introduced myself and my family to apple picking for the first time in 2017 and we quickly became big fans….and I have a lot of stewed apples to show for it!
-We have visited a few times since, picking a variety of apples, plus pears and peaches.
+I introduced myself and my family to apple picking for the first time in 2017 and we quickly became BIG fans… and I have a lot of stewed apples to show for it!

-The big draw cards of Pine Crest Orchard were that there is no entry charge, all apples you pick are $4kg (April 2018), they have toilets and picnic facilities and you don’t have to walk too far to pick the fruit – though the pink lady apples were at the back of the farm.
+The big draw cards of Pine Crest Orchard are that there is no entry charge, all apples you pick are $4kg (April 2019), they have toilets and picnic facilities and you don’t have to walk too far to pick the fruit – though the pink lady apples are at the back of the farm.
 Plus it’s a lovely family run business, surrounded by gorgeous bushland and views of the Blue Mountains.

 You can pick a number of different varieties of apples at different times on Pine Crest Orchard.
-The season starts with Tydemans, followed by Akane in January, Gala from early February and then Jonathon, Delicious and Golden Delicious.
+The season usually starts with Tydemans, Akane and Gala’s and then Jonathon, Delicious and Golden Delicious.
 Fujis are from late March, and Granny Smith and Pink Lady finish off the apple season in April/ May.
 Sweet Pink Lady apples are definitely our favourite.
-All apples were $4kg during the 2018 season.
+All apples were $4kg during the 2019 season.

 For a list of the different varieties available to pick at Pine Crest Orchard and roughly when they are available, check out their website.

 For more than 40 years, Pine Crest Orchard has been a family run business.
 John and Erica raised their seven children on the orchard and now enjoy their grand kids visiting.
-It is a lovely farm to visit and a great way to show kids how our fruit is grown.
-If you head up on a Saturday, there is the Bilpin Markets from 10am to 12pm.
+It’s a lovely farm to visit and a great way to show kids how our fruit is grown.
+If you head up on a Saturday, there’s also the Bilpin Markets from 10am to 12pm to stop by.
 And on a warm day, you can combine apple picking with a swim at Yarramundi Reserve.

 Finding Pine Crest Orchard